googlegenomics/gcp-variant-transforms/docs/sharding.md

 it will be assigned to `chrX_part1` table otherwise it will be assigned to `chrX_part2` table.

-### Residual Partition
+### Residual Shard
-All partitions defined in a config file follow the same principal, variants will be assigned to them based on their defined `regions`.
-The only exception is the `residual` partition, this partition acts as *default partition* meaning that all variants that were not assigned to any partition will end up in this partition.
+All shards defined in a config file follow the same principal, variants will be assigned to them based on their defined `regions`.
+The only exception is the `residual` shard, this shard acts as *default shard* that all variants that were not assigned to any shard will end up in this shard.
 For example consider the following config file:
 ```
 -  partition:
      partition_name: "first_50M"